anisbet/pipe/Readme.md

                   '0001' -f'c0:3.B?0.c' => '000c', finally
                   echo '0000000' | pipe.pl -f'c0:3?1.This.That' => 000That000.
  -F[c0:[x|b|d],...]: Outputs the field in hexidecimal (x), binary (b), or decimal (d).
- -g[c0:regex,...]: Searches the specified field for the regular (Perl) expression.
+ -g[any|c0:regex,...]: Searches the specified field for the regular (Perl) expression.
                   Example data: 1481241, -g"c0:241$" produces '1481241'.
 Use
                   escaped commas specify a ',' in a regular expression because comma is the column definition delimiter.
 Selecting multiple fields acts like an AND function, all fields must match their corresponding regex for the line to be output.
+The behaviour of -g turns into OR if the keyword 'any' is used.
+In that case all other column specifications are ignored and any successful match will return true.
- -G[c0:regex,...]: Inverse of '-g', and can be used together to perform AND operation as
+ -G[any|c0:regex,...]: Inverse of '-g', and can be used together to perform AND operation as
                   return true if match on column 1, and column 2 not match.
+If the keyword 'any' is used, all columns must fail the match to return true.
  -h             : Change delimiter from the default '|'.
 Changes -P and -K behaviour, see -P, -K.
  -H             : Suppress new line on output.
  -I             : Ignore case on operations (-d, -g, -G, and -s) dedup grep and sort.